kodchemayur/send_cold_email_to_recruiter/README.md

-# send_cold_email_to_recruiter
-A simple tool to send personalized emails to recruiters automatically.
-Ideal for job seekers looking to streamline their outreach.

 # 📧 Recruiter Email Automation Tool

 This Python tool automates sending **personalized job application emails to recruiters** using the **Gmail API**.
 It supports dynamic email content based on Excel input and allows file attachments (like your resume).